Gate Freezing Method for Gradient-Free Variational Quantum Algorithms in Circuit Optimization: Additional experiments -- Parameter Threshold Crossings Without Gate Freezing with Other Circuit Ansätze

-Finally, we present our results for the \verb|FQS| optimizer, which are shown in Fig.~\ref{fqs_additional_ansatz}.
-With the gate freezing threshold value $T=0.01$, the first layer of all ansätze receives the least amount of gate freezes, such as \verb|Fraxis|.
-When we set $T=0.005$, the gate freezes for the ansatz B2 concentrates more and more on the center of the last layer.
-On the other hand, the most frozen gates are distributed evenly in the last layer for the C2 ansatz and oddly enough in the second layer for the D2 ansatz.
-Finally, when the threshold is set to $T=0.001$, the most frozen gate in D2 is exactly in the middle of the circuit.
-The results for Ansatz B2 appear nearly identical to those shown in the Appendix~\ref{appendix_A}.
-Ansatz C2 has frozen gates at the top and bottom, and more gates are frozen overall for the last two layers compared to the B2 or D2 circuits.
+Finally, we present our results for \verb|FQS|, which are shown in Fig.~\ref{fqs_additional_ansatz}.
+With the gate freezing threshold value $T=0.01$, the first layer of all ansätze receives the lowest averages.
+When we set $T=0.005$, the higher averages for ansatz B2 concentrate more on the center of the last layer.
+On the other hand, the gates with the lowest average values are distributed evenly in the last layer for the C2 ansatz and in the second layer for the D2 ansatz.
+Finally, when the threshold is set to $T=0.001$, the gate with the highest average in D2 is exactly in the middle of the circuit.
+The results for Ansatz B2 appear similar to those shown in the Appendix~\ref{appendix_threshold_counts}.